funamorisenji/airflow_tutorial/README.md

 ## Docker Compose
 ---
 I will use Docker Compose to run Airflow and PostgreSQL.
-You can see the `docker-compose.yaml` file in this [link](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
+You can see the `docker-compose.yaml` file in this [link](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html) or go to folder `script/docker-compose.yaml` which is curretly newest for now (2024-01-15).

 After you using `curl` to download the `docker-compose.yaml` file, you can run the following command to start Airflow and PostgreSQL.